MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/open-forms-views-dialogs-reports-url.md

 ---
 # Open apps, forms, views, dialogs, and reports with a URL

 URL addressable elements enable you to include links to apps, forms, views, dialogs, and reports in other applications.
-In this manner, you can easily extend other applications, reports, or websites so that users can view information and perform actions without switching applications.

 > [!NOTE]
 > - URL addressable apps, forms, views, dialogs, and reports cannot bypass the security.
 Only licensed users, based on their security roles, can access the data and the records they see.
-> - Use `Xrm.Navigation.`[openForm](clientapi/reference/Xrm-Navigation/openForm.md) when you open forms programmatically within the application by using web resources.
-Do not use `window.open`.
-> - Outside the application, where pages do not have access to the `Xrm.Navigation.`[openForm](clientapi/reference/Xrm-Navigation/openForm.md) function, use `window.open` or a link to open a specific record or form for a table.

 ## App Urls